Cacalotlcoatl/sd-FileRAVEN/README.md

 - **Model Database Management**: Create a model database to efficiently manage and locate local files, enhancing overall file organization and retrieval.
 - **Customizable Source List**: Provide for full integration of additional user-customizable model sources such as Hugging Face.
 - **Automatic Preview Image Generation**: User configures their preferred stable-diffusion UI to automatically generate preview images for models that lack one, utilizing model metadata as a basis for the generated image.
+- **Other Paradigms**: Forked projects to handle files and models for other similar software ecosystems.

 ## Integration Plans:
 Extensions, nodes, plugins, etc. for: